Swiss B2B Marketing-Report 2026

 - 5 min read

-A practical report for Swiss B2B companies that want to not only measure their marketing efforts but also make more informed decisions
+A practical guide for Swiss B2B companies that want not only to measure their marketing efforts but also to make more informed decisions

-Today, more than ever, B2B marketing teams are focused on measurement.
-Dashboards are packed with data, reports are sent out, and campaigns are analyzed.
+Today, B2B marketing teams are focusing more than ever on measurement.
+Dashboards are filled with data, reports are being sent out, and campaigns are being analyzed.
 And yet, in many companies, the same question remains: Which metrics actually help us make better decisions?

-This is exactly where the problem lies.
+This is precisely the problem.
 Most teams don’t have a data problem.
 They have a prioritization problem.

-Too many metrics are analyzed simultaneously.
-Too few of them are actually relevant for decision-making.
-The result: directionless reporting, activity without clear priorities, and discussions about which channels, measures, or content actually contribute to the business.
+Too many metrics are being analyzed at once.
+Too few of them are actually relevant to decision-making.
+The result: aimless reporting, activities without clear priorities, and discussions about which channels, tactics, or content actually contribute to the business.

-This report shows which KPIs we believe will truly matter in Swiss B2B marketing in 2026, how to define them clearly, and which common misconceptions prevent teams from working effectively with data.
+This report highlights which KPIs we believe will be truly important in the Swiss B2B marketing landscape in 2026, how to clearly define them, and which common misconceptions prevent teams from working effectively with data.

-A good set of KPIs shouldn’t aim to include as many numbers as possible.
+A good set of KPIs shouldn’t aim to track as many metrics as possible.
 It should help answer three simple questions:

-What should we do more of, less of, or stop doing altogether next?
+What should we do more of, less of, or stop doing altogether?

 This report is based on anonymized project experiences, strategy and audit work in B2B marketing, as well as recurring patterns observed in CRM, funnel, and growth projects in Switzerland and the DACH region.

-It is deliberately not intended to be a representative market study with statistical claims, but rather a practical reference model for marketing teams seeking to establish a clearer, more business-relevant set of KPIs.
+It is deliberately not intended as a representative market study with statistical claims, but rather as a practical reference model for marketing teams seeking to establish a clearer, business-relevant set of KPIs.

 The 5 Key Metrics That Really Drive B2B Marketing